 first taken to South Shields and then to Blyth to be converted into a

-which was then towed up to Scapa Flow to be sunk in Burra Sound, where
+which was towed up to Scapa Flow and sunk in Burra Sound where

-How HMS Valentine and HMS Whitley met their end on the Belgium Coast
+Her Majesties Ships Valentine and Whitley met their end on the Belgium Coast in May 1940

 HMS Whitley, Valentine and Winchester were operating off Flushing during the night of 14-15 May 1940.
 At 1300, Whitley and Valentine were ordered to cover the Terneusen - Brosele (Beveland) Ferry.